What Are the Best Pre-Med Majors?

 Best Pre-Med Majors Based on the Acceptance Rate

-Based on the acceptance rate, the best pre-med major would be humanities and math at 52%.
-Even though they both make up a smaller total number of MCAT applicants, their acceptance rates are well above the average.
+Based on the acceptance rate, the best pre-med majors would be humanities and math, at 52%.
+Even though they both make up a smaller number of MCAT applicants, their acceptance rates are well above the average.

 Medical school acceptance rates by major are as follows: